Dopex - Project Breakdown | Revelo Intel

 The rebate percentage may be adjusted by veDPX holders via governance.

-dbrDPX is an ERC-721 NFT that is given to option writers depending on the rebate percentage of the Vault from which they suffered the loss.
-The only way to realize the value of the NFT is via the standard Bonding procedure, where the value of dbrDPX will reflect the required amount of rDPX.
+dbrDPX is an ERC-721 NFT that is given to option writers depending on the rebate percentage of the vault from which they suffered the loss.
+The only way to realize the value of the NFT is via the standard bonding procedure, where the value of dbrDPX will reflect the required amount of rDPX.

-For example, if a user dbrDPX to the value of 0.25 ETH, they can only bond it with 0.75 ETH to receive 1 dpxETH (plus the Bonding discount).
+For example, if a user dbrDPX to the value of 0.25 ETH, they can only bond it with 0.75 ETH to receive 1 dpxETH (plus the bonding discount).
 This ensures that no new rDPX is emitted into the circulating supply.
 Instead, the only emissions will remain as PoL in the v2 AMM.

 Each dbrDPX will have a fixed expiration date and rebates that are not bonded within this period of time will expire worthless.